JensJoschi/variability_timing/unused.md

 * In the first analysis we focussed on variation in slopes.
 Eligibility criteria were thus first only 3 day lengths, then after analysis 4 day lengths, and then 4 day lengths with at least 2 points on the sloped part
 * We also excluded entirely flat reaction norms initially, as slope estimates make no sense for canalized genotypes
 * the handling of incomplete reaction norms varied, depending on analysis: either exclusion upfront, or when models did not converge
+* eligibility and inclusion criteria were more strict and standardized for the newest approach (as mentioned now in methods section)

 ## Effect size calculation
 * initially we calculated effect sizes by dose response curve analysis.
 We used 4-parameter drcs, but with upper, lower or both upper and lower limit fixed at population mean, and chose appropriate models by AIC differences.
 Depending on eligibility criteria some (or many) populations were excluded after analysis.
 * we applied various ways to standardize variance estimates: truncating very small standard errors to a minimum, using 1/s.e. instead of 1/s.e�, weighing by sample size (number of day length treatments)
+* the use of variance decomposition and MCMC as described in the manuscript were superior, so old uses were dropped.

 ## Statistical analysis